-Note: provide details of the Biosecurity Plan, Structural: • an, Structural/Access biosecurity plan must be available and include as a minimum the maintenance of the livestock. perimete er fencing for the) • cilities, such as feedlots if applicable, structural biosecurity must include policies approved visitors and the management of approved visitors." and pro cedures for the If appl icable: Are vehicles disinfected/ cleaned prior to entering the site?
+Note: provide details of the Biosecurity Plan, Structural: • lan, Structural/Access biosecurity plan must be available and include as a minimum the maintenance of her livestock. perimete er fencing for the acilities, such as feedlots if applicable, structural biosecurity must include policies napproved visitors and the management of approved visitors." and pro cedures for the If app licable: Are vehicles disinfected/ cleaned prior to entering the site?
 Y N Is access restricted to any specific areas of site?
 Y N Are there policies/ procedures in place for excluding unapproved visitors?
 Y N Are there policies/ procedures in place for managing approved visitors?
 Y N